Miss Wai Chun Wong – BSc (Hons) Environmental Science

-I chose to study at Plymouth University as it offered a specific course that I wanted to do and it was recommended to me by my college.
+I chose to study at the University of Plymouth as it offered a specific course that I wanted to do and it was recommended to me by my college.

 I chose to study environmental science because sustainable development and the environment is a global trend; alongside this was my interest in our environmental nature and how we can prevent the problems on this earth by taking action of environmental protection awareness through education.

 I expected to learn about what was causing the environmental damage and the method of prevention to save our lovely planet – this course not only gave me the knowledge I wanted but also gave me the chance to work independently which added to my great experience at Plymouth.
 My final year project was one of the most enjoyable things I did, it was great to work from start to finish and it gave me a nice successful experience.

 When I first came to England I thought it was going to be hard to stay here on my own, I felt frustrated as the locals and students from the UK spoke a different language and grew up in a different environment to me.
 However, I soon made a group of friends and we took care of each other and supported each other through our tests and exams; I found the way to communicate with the locals was to just talk and talk and talk; they were all very nice and understanding that English was not my first language.
 Time flew by and before I knew it we were stood on the stage of the graduation ceremony!

 I am thankful to my university for providing comfortable accommodation, it gave me a great place to have gatherings with friends and my mentor was very helpful and always helped me to solve any difficulties I faced.